Court Mediation: Your Chance to Stop Foreclosure

 - Ask for mediation right away after you are served with court papers; the deadline is 20 days.

-- Go to the informational meeting; take all of your court papers.
+- Go to the informational meeting and first call mediation; take all of your court papers.

-- Send your financial packet to the court, along with the court's reporting form.
+- Send all required forms and financial statements to the court.
 Send copies to the mortgage company’s lawyer.
+Keep copies for yourself.

 - Read all notices from the court carefully.